Investment Policy Statement

 Endowment Spending Guideline/Policy

-The guideline for Endowment spending policy will be calculated as the prior year’s Endowment spending plus inflation (HEPI) weighted at 70%, plus 5% of the average of the most recent four quarters of the Endowment value weighted at 30%.
-The actual spending policy for each fiscal year will be developed jointly by the Chair of the Budget and Finance Committee, the Chair of the Investment Committee and the VP of Administration and Finance.
+The guideline for the endowment spending policy will be calculated as the prior year’s endowment spending plus inflation (HEPI) weighted at 70%, plus 5% of the average of the most recent four quarters of the endowment value weighted at 30%.
+The actual spending policy for each fiscal year will be developed jointly by the chair of the Budget and Finance Committee, the chair of the Investment Committee and the VP of Administration and Finance.

-1. the duration and preservation of the individual endowed funds included within the Endowment,
+- the duration and preservation of the individual endowed funds included within the endowment,

-2. the purposes of the College and the individual endowed funds included within the Endowment,
+- the purposes of the College and the individual endowed funds included within the endowment,

-7. where appropriate and if circumstances would otherwise warrant, alternatives to the expenditure of individual endowed funds included within the Endowment, giving due consideration to the effect that such alternatives may have on the College, and
+- where appropriate and if circumstances would otherwise warrant, alternatives to the expenditure of individual endowed funds included within the endowment, giving due consideration to the effect that such alternatives may have on the College, and

 Investor Responsibility Policy

-The mission of the Hamilton Endowment is to contribute essential enduring support for the academic mission of the College.
-The role of the Investment Committee is foremost to serve as a fiduciary: to maintain the real purchasing power of the Endowment through investing with the objective of maximizing long-term return with appropriate consideration of risk.
-In addition, in line with its mission as an academic institution committed to active citizenship, the College thoughtfully considers environmental, social and governance (ESG) issues as part of its investment process.
-The consideration of such factors is incorporated in varying manners across decisions made by the Committee.
-The Hamilton Investment Office will consider material ESG factors as part of the criteria on which investment managers are evaluated.
-The inclusion of ESG factors in the investment process is not intended to result in the exclusion of specific investments on the basis of any single factor alone, but as an aid improving the long term financial returns of the Endowment.
+The mission of the Hamilton endowment is to contribute essential enduring support for the academic mission of the College.
+The role of the Investment Committee is foremost to serve as a fiduciary: to maintain the real purchasing power of the endowment by investing to maximize long-term returns with appropriate consideration of risk while at the same time providing income to support the educational mission of the College.
+In line with its mission as an academic institution committed to active citizenship, the College thoughtfully considers environmental, social and governance (ESG) issues as part of its investment process.
+The consideration of such factors is incorporated in varying manners across decisions made by the Investment Office, including as part of the criteria on which external investment managers are evaluated.
+The inclusion of ESG factors in the investment process is not intended to result in the exclusion of specific investments based on any single factor alone.
+Instead, it is a critical part of the mosaic for generating sustainable, long-term financial returns for the endowment.

 1 “Institutional fund” means a fund held by an institution.
 An “endowed fund” means an institutional fund or part thereof that, under the terms of a gift instrument, is not wholly expendable by the institution on a current basis.